The Menu (2022 film)

-The Menu is a 2022 American black comedy horror film written by Seth Reiss and Will Tracy and directed by Mark Mylod.
+The Menu is a 2022 American comedy horror thriller film directed by Mark Mylod and written by Seth Reiss and Will Tracy.
 It stars an ensemble cast consisting of Ralph Fiennes, Anya Taylor-Joy, Nicholas Hoult, Hong Chau, Janet McTeer, Judith Light, and John Leguizamo.
-It follows a foodie and his date travelling to a remote island to eat at an exclusive restaurant where the chef has prepared a lavish menu but reveals shocking surprises throughout the meal.
+It follows a foodie and his date travelling to a remote island to eat at an exclusive restaurant, where the chef has prepared a lavish menu with a shocking surprise for his guests.

 The film had its world premiere at the 47th Toronto International Film Festival on September 10, 2022, and was theatrically released in the United States on November 18, 2022, by Searchlight Pictures.
-It grossed $79.6 million worldwide and received positive reviews from critics, who praised the screenplay and performances of the cast.
+It grossed $79.6 million worldwide and received positive reviews from critics.
 At the 80th Golden Globe Awards, Fiennes and Taylor-Joy were nominated for Best Actor and Best Actress – Musical or Comedy, respectively.
 The film earned five nominations, including Best Thriller Film, at the 51st Saturn Awards.

 Plot

-Wealthy foodie Tyler Ledford and his date Margot Mills travel by boat to Hawthorn, an exclusive restaurant on a private island operated by celebrity chef Julian Slowik.
-The other guests are food critic Lillian Bloom and her editor Ted; wealthy regulars Richard and Anne Leibrandt; washed-up movie star George Diaz (Note: While his name is mentioned as George Diaz in the film, he is credited simply as "Movie Star" in the end credits.) and his personal assistant Felicity Lynn; business partners Soren, Dave, and Bryce; and Slowik's alcoholic mother, Linda.
-The group is given an island tour by maître d'hotel Elsa, who notes that Margot is not Tyler's designated guest.
+Wealthy foodie Tyler Ledford brings his date Margot Mills to Hawthorn, an exclusive restaurant on a private island operated by celebrity chef Julian Slowik.
+Their fellow guests are food critic Lillian Bloom and her editor Ted Feldman, wealthy regulars Richard and Anne Liebrandt, washed-up movie star George Diaz and his personal assistant Felicity Lynn, business partners Soren, Dave, and Bryce, who work for Slowik's angel investor Doug Verrick, and Slowik’s alcoholic mother, Linda.
+The group is given a tour by maître d'hôtel Elsa, who notes that Margot is not Tyler's original guest.

-Dinner begins, and Slowik introduces a series of courses, during which he delivers increasingly unsettling monologues.
-For the third course, uncomfortable truths about each guest are exposed via images laser-etched on tortillas.
-During the fourth course, sous-chef Jeremy kills himself.
-When Richard tries to leave, the staff cuts off his left ring finger as a warning to stay.
-Unhappy with angel investor Doug Verrick's attempts to involve himself in Hawthorn's management, Slowik arranges for him to be drowned in front of the guests.
-The fifth course commences with Slowik allowing himself to be stabbed by Katherine, an employee he had sexually harassed.
-The female guests dine with Katherine while the men are given the chance to escape the island via a game of cat-and-mouse, but Slowik's staff catches them all.
-When Lillian attempts to gain Katherine's favor by offering assistance in starting her own restaurant, Katherine reveals that she was the one who suggested killing the guests and staff.
+Dinner begins, and Slowik introduces a series of increasingly unsettling courses.
+For the third course, uncomfortable truths about each guest are laser-etched on tortillas.
+Sous-chef Jeremy Louden kills himself at the start of the fourth course, and when Richard tries to leave, the staff cuts off his finger as a warning to the others.
+Unhappy with Verrick's interference, Slowik has him drowned in front of the guests.
+The fifth course commences with Slowik allowing himself to be stabbed by Katherine, an employee he sexually harassed.
+The female guests dine with Katherine while the male guests are given the chance to escape the island, with Slowik's staff catching them all; Ted, the last to be caught, is given a Passard egg dish as a reward.